Hazardous Tree Removal Mitigation Grant

-After an extensive application and review process, Poway was awarded a $1.9 million hazardous mitigation grant from the Federal Emergency Management Agency (FEMA).
+After an extensive application and review process, Poway was awarded a matching $1.4 million hazardous mitigation grant from the Federal Emergency Management Agency (FEMA).
+The City's match is $500,000, for a total project cost of $1.9 million.
 Congress approved the disaster relief and recovery funds following the devastating 2018 northern California wildfires.

 The award comes after an extensive application and review process.
 The city’s mitigation efforts will focus on the strategic removal of hazardous trees along the right of way of two major evacuation routes (Espola and Twin Peaks Roads), as well as an open space area of Green Valley, just west of Espola Road.

 Although the emphasis of this project is mitigating hazards, by removing unhealthy trees the city is creating a healthier environment for the vegetation along Poway’s major corridors.